 - Top Coat

 We’ll go over each step more thoroughly but your very first step for the base coat is to choose a color, or if you’re planning to stencil your floors, 2 colors.
-You can purchase RockSolid Home paint at your local Home Depot (currently available in 36/50 states but will be available in all 50 states come April 2020) and the paint counter can tint it for you.
-Also available online.
+You can purchase HOME Floor Coating at your local Home Depot (coming to Amazon in May 2020) and the paint counter can tint it for you.

-For our first base coat we chose one of our favorite hues of the 19 color options in the RockSolid Home line, Icy Gray.
+For our first base coat we chose one of our favorite hues of the 32 color options, Icy Gray.

 The second base coat was White, which didn’t need to be tinted.